TeeAaTeeUu/JSONway/docs/set.md

 ### `()` - Set path-given values

 In addition to the given value to be set, path can also include other nested values to be set, too.
 This makes it easier to for example set some nested objects that will always have the same 'boilerplate' values needed, too.
-Context and the JSON-value being operated is the current JSON value in the path thus far.
+The context and the JSON value being operated on is the current JSON value in the path thus far.

 Syntax is the same as with `JSONway.calculateExpression` for multiple `=` operations, but also an object-like imitation syntax is available.
 Any empty space is ignored similarly like with `JSONway.get` and `JSONway.calculateExpression`, meaning that any formatting that feels appropriate can be used.